plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 <td style="text-align: left;">Name of the site</td>
 <td style="text-align: left;">Full species name, for example Cecropia
 insignis</td>
-<td style="text-align: left;">Were the gas exchange and spectra measured
-in the exact same leaf or distinct, similar leaves?
-Choose between “Same” and “Similar”.</td>
 <td style="text-align: left;">Was the leaf at the top of the canopy and
 usually receiving light (sun) or a shaded leaf?
 Choose between Sun, Shade or leave empty</td>